abdi219/Nvidia-Stock-Predictor/README.md

 ## Conclusion

 Machine learning model captures general stock trends but is limited by market randomness.
+The relatively higher error and moderate R² score can be attributed to the highly volatile and non-linear nature of NVIDIA stock, which experienced significant rapid growth and market-driven fluctuations during the period, making short-term prediction more challenging for traditional regression models.
 Further improvement can be achieved through better feature engineering and tuning.